fabric8io/kubernetes-client/doc/CRD-generator-migration-v2.md

 Previously default values defined by `@Default` could only be used on string fields.
 With CRD Generator v2 defaults can be set on numeric and boolean fields, too.
 In the same way is `@JsonProperty(defaultValue)` now working.

-## Migrating from v6

-In case you are migrating directly from fabric8/kubernetes-client v6, the following change affects you:

-The type of `format` in `@PrinterColumn` has changed from string to enum `PrinterColumnFormat`.